How a Film Color Palette Can Make You a Better Filmmaker [W/ Infographics]

 So what is film color?

-Well, film color can refer to your movie actually being shot in color instead of black and white, but today we're going to talk about colors used in film illicit emotions from the audience.
+Well, film color can refer to your movie actually being shot in color instead of black and white, but today we're going to talk about colors used in film elicit emotions from the audience.

 We're going to focus on Film Color Theory today.